-Minimum 2:1 honours degree in a relevant subject.
+Minimum 2:1 undergraduate honours degree (BEng, MEng, or BSc) in a scientific or engineering subject.

 Months of entry